Your All-in-One Guide to the Best Types of Dog Toys

 Unstuffed plush toys give dogs a healthy way to exert energy.
 Because these toys do not contain any filling, enthusiastic dogs can play harder without spreading fluff all over the floor.

 Dog Treat Toys

 Treat toys combine two favorite doggy pastimes: playing and snacking!
-These types of dog toys feature an opening you can fill with kibble, treats, or spreads to extend any play session.
+These types of dog toys feature an opening you can fill with kibble, treats, or homemade recipes to extend any play session.
 Dog treat toys come in varieties ranging from stuffable balls and pods to bone-shaped toys you can fill with a solid treat.